intel-retail/automated-vending/docs_src/automated-vending-services/device_services.md

 #### `GET`: `http://localhost:59982/api/v2/device/name/Inference-device/inferenceHeartbeat`

-The `GET` call to the EdgeX MQTT device service's `inferenceHearbeat` command will act as a health-check for the Automated Checkout cv inference service.
+The `GET` call to the EdgeX MQTT device service's `inferenceHearbeat` command will act as a health-check for the Automated Vending cv inference service.
 It must return `200 OK` upon swiping an RFID card in order for the vending workflow to begin.
 If it does not, the [`as-vending`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending) service will enter maintenance mode.

 Simple usage example: